 This job is a never-ending battle against glime and slime.
 Talk about job security!
-Learn to turn those dishes and you can turn lots of cash for BGMC.
+Learn to turn those dishes into cash for BGMC.

 Wash Clothes

 You can help gather, wash, and sort the clothes.
 Remember: This job is not done until the clothes are folded or hung up and put away.